 If you are keen enough, you will discover some missing information, disconnected facts, marshy thinking, unconvincing correlations, and causalities, short expositions, and such things.

 Read industry commentary for insights into what people are looking for but cannot find.
-Ask questions where possible through polls, surveys, and such things.
+Ask where possible through polls, surveys, and such things.

 You will notice that you will have more materials than you ever imagined.
 Once you have gathered enough materials, choose what is possible and what is not.